Suraj052/Calculator/README.md

 # Calculator

-#A basic calculator app to perform the arithimetic operations
+A basic calculator app to perform the arithimetic operations

+#Kotlin
+#XML
+#Android Studio